- The Artist

 Through her Arts for Animals non-profit organization, Anne helps teach African children the role wildlife plays in their heritage and future while also teaching them how to draw.
 Last year our travel group helped us open the first Arts for Animals Wildlife Conservation Centre in Zimbabwe.
 On future expeditions, Anne plans to concentrate on cheetahs, lions and elephants while the travel team will assist with photography and documenting observations.
 Each day will be another opportunity to share with Anne the heartbeat of Africa.

-Jim is an oceanographer and experienced photographer who has led recreational, scientific and research expeditions around the world since 1981.
-His adventures allow him to follow his childhood passion to protect the planet, especially its marine life.
+Jim is an oceanographer and experienced,professional photographer who has led recreational, scientific and research expeditions around the world since 1981.
+His adventures allowed him to follow his childhood passion to protect the planet, especially its marine life.
 After graduating from Louisiana State University, Jim lived and worked in Western Europe for several years.
 In 1976, he circumnavigated the planet by ship, bus, camel and on foot, returning to the United States two years later to become an award-winning builder and an oil and gas developer in Belize.
 In 1987, he patented the first electronic underwater communication device for divers.

 He later earned a certification in Volunteer Administration from the University of Colorado and helped design, then manage, programs for the Aquarium of the Americas in New Orleans.
 While there, he led reef research and ocean quality expeditions for the United Nations; designed and conducted sea turtle protection protocols for the Army Corps of Engineers; and developed ocean awareness educational programs for schools in Central America.